vippsas/vipps-ecom-api/vipps-ecom-api.md

 The `url` is truncated, but the format is correct.

 **Please note:** The user should be send _directly_ to the deeplink.
-Rewriting the deepling URL in any way may break the payment process.
+Rewriting the deeplink URL in any way may break the payment process.
-If not today, it may break if Vipps hanges internal logic at some point.
+If not today, it may break if Vipps changes some details later.

 The deeplink URL is only valid for five minutes.
 Attempts at using it after that will result in a timeout and an error.